-The Master of Education in Educational Leadership prepares leaders to transform schools into places where teachers and students grow.
+The Master of Education in Educational Leadership degree program prepares leaders to transform schools into places where teachers and students grow.

 This MEd program is designed for practicing teachers, with two years of teaching experience, who currently hold a Florida Professional Teaching Certificate.
 It provides the next level of skills and credentials for educators who want to become leaders in their schools, districts, and beyond.
 The curriculum provides practical knowledge and professional networking opportunities, allowing you to connect with educational professionals who will help you advance your career.

 Students are advised to submit applications as early as possible to assure optimal admission consideration.

 This program is fully approved by the Florida Department of Education.
 Our students pass the Florida Educational Leadership Examination (FELE) prior to graduation which allows them to receive Educational Leadership certification in the State of Florida.
 This opens the door for school-based and district level administrative positions.

 Florida Southern College is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 With the internship integrated throughout each of the five semesters, students are able to apply the concepts they learn throughout the program.
 This has the added benefit of shortening the duration of the program compared to programs that have a stand alone internship.

 Courses are offered in either online or face-to-face formats that meet the needs of your busy schedule.
 Since many of the students are working professionals, face to face courses are offered on Saturdays.

 The curriculum provides both practical knowledge and professional networking opportunities through partnerships with practitioners who work in the schools every day.